wilsoncnz/it3038c-scripts/labs/README.md

 In this example, we will use NumPy to generate a random sample of data and manipulate it to allow for something like blind testing - this would be good for a numerical study or something similar, maybe practicing data interpretation.

 ### How to Install NumPy
-As a plugin for Python, I used Pip.
+NumPy is a plugin for Python, to install, I used Pip.
 To install using Pip, type:

 <code> pip install numpy </code>